epiphyt/embed-privacy/readme.txt

 If you use the opt-out functionality with the shortcode or the functionality to allow the user to always display content of certain embed providers, Embed Privacy creates a single cookie called `embed-privacy` with an expiration of 1 year to store the user’s choice.

-= Does Embed Privacy support the Gutenberg editor? =
+= Does Embed Privacy support the block editor? =

 Sure thing!
-We enjoy playing with the new WordPress editor and developed Embed Privacy with Gutenberg in mind, the plugin will work no matter the editor you use.
+We enjoy playing with the block editor and developed Embed Privacy with Gutenberg in mind, the plugin will work no matter the editor you use.

 = Which embeds are currently supported? =